rk1165/iac-tf/README.md

-This repo contains terraform scripts
+This repo contains terraform scripts for provisioning various resources on AWS